 Average Weather in Kuressaare Estonia

-In Kuressaare, the temperature typically varies from 23°F to 69°F over the course of the year, and is rarely below 7°F or above 78°F.
+In Kuressaare, the summers are comfortable and partly cloudy; the winters are long, freezing, dry, and mostly cloudy; and it is windy year round.
+Over the course of the year, the temperature typically varies from 23°F to 69°F and is rarely below 7°F or above 78°F.

 The warm season lasts for 2.9 months, from June 11 to September 9, with an average daily high temperature above 62°F. The hottest day of the year is July 25, with an average high of 69°F and low of 58°F.